Lymkwi/minetest-mod-metatools/README.md

 "metatools_stick.png" by Ataron (CC-BY-NC-SA)

 # Todo
- - Add a table handler for meta::set
- - Create a better ASCII-art graph at the end of this file...
+ - Rewrite the table stocking : a variable containing a copy of the global table returned by :to_table(), on which we would work, and a save command to apply it on the node

 # Special thanks
  - mgl512 (Le_Docteur) for its locked itemframe which gave me the idea of a tool